 Kupcakerie

 7 months ago ⊕ 4 Agree

-Not a single place in East Point is important to me.
+Not a single place in East Point is important to o me.

-7 months ago ⊕ 4 Agree
+7 months ago Agree

-Activities for children, parks, walkable restaurants and bars, § grocery stores
+Activities for children, parks, walkable restaura ants and bars, grocery stores

-5 months ago ⊕2.Agree
+5 months ago ◆ 2 Agree

-Our neighborhoods, the bike path and the East Point Historic ignored and maligned by city leadership. cal Society, which is continually overlooked,
+Our neighborhoods, the bike path and the Easignored and maligned by city leadership. st Point Historical Society, which is continually overlooked,

-7 months ago ⊕ 2 Agree
+7 months ago ⊕ 2 Agre-

 Jefferson Park Neighborhood, The PATH trail, Taco Pete.

-7 months ago ● 2 Agree
+7 months ago ◆ 2 Agree

-There is a lot of underutilized pavement in the downtown dismore people are banking on line and the parking areas coulc buskers, gathering spaces, parking for other businesses, etc. incoming population leave East Point to visit grocery stores, I breweries.
-All of these services could and would thrive with to today's East Point residents are asking for.
-It's not that the crequest, it's that they are not listening.
-Nor are they string en Comprehensive plans, zoning laws and business developmer Five year plans are great but need to keep up.
-These plans not the next five years.
-Take step back, look in your Ward and tru it the surrounding area.
-Is it living up to your standards and pneed to step down and let progression move in.
-I be used for food trucks, popup markets, Potential is there, vision is not.
-The new barber shops, hair salons, bars and he foresight and understanding of what urrent administration isn't hearing these lough to bump this city to the next level, It should evolve based on its residents, eed to be reviewed annually and project for ly see what is going on there and compare
+more people are banking on line and the park buskers, gathering spaces, parking for other braicoming population leave East Point to visit go breweries.
+All of these services could and wou today's East Point residents are asking for.
+It's request, it's that they are not listening.
+Nor are Comprehensive plans, zoning laws and busine Five year plans are great but need to keep up, the next five years.
+Take step back, look in you it the surrounding area.
+Is it living up to your need to step down and let progression move in e downtown district that is owned by banks.
+More and king areas could be used for food trucks, popup markets, pusinesses, etc. Potential is there, vision is not.
+The new grocery stores, barber shops, hair salons, bars and ald thrive with the foresight and understanding of what in not that the current administration isn't hearing these they string enough to bump this city to the next level. ess development should evolve based on its residents.
+These plans need to be reviewed annually and project for Ur Ward and truly see what is going on there and compare standards and potential?
+If so, you are losing yourself and in.

-5 months ago ⊕1_Agree
+5 months ago ⊕1.Agce

-East Points Main Street starting from Route 166 down to coll 166 is baron, without any decor/foliage.
-You also can't tell yo Downtown is the peak but there should be some attraction to signs, good local businesses, etc. Main Street near colonial his u're in east point until you get downtown. eading up to it; foliage, welcome road
+166 is baron, without any decor/foliage.
+You a 56 down to college park.
+The first section of Main from Rt ilso can't tell you're in east point until you get downtown. me attraction leading up to it; foliage, welcome road pear colonial bills is not inviting

-5 months ago ⊕ 1 Agree
+5 months ago ⊕ 1 Agre

-A grocery store would be nice.
-The whole downtown sector n and main highways need more access to cafes/ shops/ and b an H&M, Urban outfitters or forever 21.
+rntown sector needs to compete with neighboring cities. s/ shops/ and boutiques.
+No major retailers in town like

-6 months ago ⊕ 1 Agree
+6 months ago ⊕ 1 Agre

-I think the old municipal buildings (auditorium/library) are be Pautiful and I wish they would be used for
+I think the old municipal buildings (auditorium n/library) are beautiful and I wish they would be used for

 something.
-The old ball field is another piece of history that I wish would see a network of parks and paths along the creeks connectin be preserved and put to use.
-I'd love to
+The old ball field is another piece of history th see a network of parks and paths along the cr nat I wish would be preserved and put to use.
+I'd love to reeks connecting neighborhoods

-6 months ago ⊕ 1 Agree
+6 months ago ⊕ 1 Agre

 Neighborhood.
 But that's it.
-Everything else seems like it's in leadership shambles due to lack of effective
+Everything else se leadership eems like it's in shambles due to lack of effective

-7 months ago ⊕ 1 Agree
+7 months ago ⊕ 1.Agre -

-What places in East Point are most important to me are: 1.
+What places in East Point are most important 1.
 Our homes 2.
 Our local businesses 3.
 Our Entertainment, Arts, and Theater 4.
 Our Neighborhoods

-7 months ago ⊕1.Agree
+7 months ago ⊕ 1_Agree

-Historic Homes & Businesses Local Businesses being supported National Chains feeling secure to open/reopen business in or ur city.
+Historic Homes & Businesses Local Businesses being supported National Chains feeling secure to open/reoper n business in our city.

-7 months ago 1 Agree
+@1 Arress